UVic offers counselling after bus crash that killed 2 students

 Two University of Victoria students were killed in the crash Friday on a remote logging road between Port Alberni and Bamfield, B.C.

-The students have not been publicly identified, but the coroner said Monday an 18-year-old woman from Manitoba and an 18-year-old man from the U.S. died at the scene.
+The coroner said Monday an 18-year-old woman from Winnipeg and an 18-year-old man from Iowa died at the scene.
 Their families have been notified.

+Officials have not publicly identified either victim, but friends suggest the man was John Geerdes, from Iowa City.

+A post on a Facebook page set up for the men's soccer team at Iowa City's City High School identified Geerdes as a 2019 graduate who was a leader, a hard worker and a true friend.
+Read the full post below.

 UVic's president said the school worked through the weekend to meet with students and their families, and is offering counselling services.